limeng12/intron_order/README.md

 ### 3. Build intron splicing order graph and matrix
 Edit the run.R to change the working dir

-Run the below R script in Rstudio
+Source the below R script in Rstudio.

 run.R